 Don’t be a slave to the tablescape.
 It can express beauty and still be super simple!
 I can recall as a child, the night before Thanksgiving my mom and I had the ritual of dressing the table.
 It was always my favorite part of the holiday and a memory I hold in my heart.
-It was without doubt my mama who trained my swooning eye!
+My reverence for beauty is undoubtedly a gift I learned from my mother.
+She was a brilliant curator of beauty and my greatest influence.
 Of course, back then décor was a bit fussier.
 We would press and starch the linens and find clever ways to fold the napkins — propped up, coming out of the glassware or rolled inside fancy napkin rings.
 Well, today I prefer unpressed linens.
 I embrace the wrinkles, though some may not agree with this choice, and often I fold napkins simply and place them on the plate with a sprig of something seasonal.
 Setting this table took me all of 15 minutes and then it was on to the kitchen!
 With that, here are my table setting rules to live by.

 1. Keep it simple.
 Do not be fooled into believing that elaborate = beautiful.
 I always find that less is more!

 2. Stick to a controlled palette.
 Inspired by the food, I chose a palette of white + greens + browns, with a hint of purplish red.

 3. Take elements from the menu and use them as decor.
 Pumpkins (not orange!) or Kobucha squash, simply placed on the table can make an elegant impact, and cinnamon sticks are both fragrant and beautiful.

 4. Mixed metals — yes!
 Copper, brass, and silver can in fact play nice.
 For added juxtaposition, incorporate varied glassware, vintage pieces and plenty of texture and patina.